facebookresearch/nocturne/README.md

 - `brew install sfml` (MacOS)

 pybind11 is included as a submodule and will be installed in the next step.

+### Machines with a Mac M1 chip
+Unfortunately if you have a Mac M1 chip you need to ensure that this is build for x86_64 instead of arm64.
+The following instructions will help you do this.

+1. Make sure you have rosetta2 installed.
+You can do this by running `softwareupdate --install-rosetta` from the command line.
+2. Build an x86_64 version of brew (which you alias to brow) using the instructions here: [stackoverflow](https://stackoverflow.com/questions/64951024/how-can-i-run-two-isolated-installations-of-homebrew).
+3. Now, run `brow install sfml` then everything will compile fine.

 ## Installing Nocturne